Neubauer-Group/UFOManager/README.md

 ```
 And you need to add a new key-value pair
 ```
-"Existing Model Doi": "Zenodo DOI from your model's latest version"
+"Existing Model Doi": "Zenodo DOI from your model's first version"
 ```
 in metadata.json.